Q – Which of the dog fencing systems is right for me and my dogs?

 Q – Can this be used on chain link fence?

-A – It can indeed, you’ll just need to know the diameters of your posts and buy U-Bolts, either from us or ones that you source locally.
+A – It can indeed.
+Depending on which system you are using you may need to know the diameters of your posts and buy U-Bolts, either from us or ones that you source locally.
 Something to keep in mind with chain link fences – Typically the gate posts and corner posts are a wider diameter than the line posts.

 Q – I am not incredibly mechanically inclined… Can I install this myself?